 This section presents information on overnight admitted patient mental health-related separations from Australian hospitals.
 Data are sourced from the National Hospital Morbidity Database (NHMD); a collation of data on admitted patient care in Australian hospitals defined by the Admitted Patient Care National Minimum Data Set (APC NMDS).
 It is possible for patients to have multiple separations in any given reference period.
-For further information see the data source section.
+Further information can be found in the data source section.